lwang-astro/PeTar/README.md

 ```
 to compile and install the code.

-The excutable file _petar_, _petar.hard.debug_ and _petar.init_ will be installed in [Install path]/bin.
+The excutable file _petar_, _petar.hard.debug_, _petar.init_, _petar.find.dt_, _petar.data.process_, _petar.movie_ and _petar.bse_ (if SSE/BSE is used) will be installed in [Install path]/bin.
 1. _petar_ is the main routine.
 It is actually a soft link to _petar.\*\*_, where the suffix represents the feature of the code based on the configure.
 2. _petar.hard.debug_ is used for debugging if _hard\_dump_ files appears when the code crashes.
-3. _petar.init_ is used to generate the initial particle data file for start the simulation, the input data file should have the format: mass, position(x,y,z), velocity(x,y,z) each line for one particle
+3. _petar.[tool name]_ are a group of tools for initialization, optimize the performance and data analysis.
+The details can be checked in the following section "Useful tools".

-The data analysis tools are written in _PYTHON_.
+The data analysis module are written in _PYTHON_.
 They are installed in [Install path]/include/petar
 Please add [Install path]/include to the _PYTHON_ include path in order to import the code.